Erkan3034/Frontend_WEB_Exercises/Linkedinclone/Readme.md

 # LinkedIn Clone

-This project is a LinkedIn clone built as part of the Patika Frontend Tutorials.
-It aims to replicate the core functionalities of LinkedIn using modern web development technologies.
+This project is a LinkedIn clone built as part of the Frontend Tutorials.

 ## Technologies Used